Volunteer Chaplain Program

 - By tracking these abandoned vehicles volunteers are making more time available for the officers to patrol our neighborhoods

-The Metro Volunteer Program is very proud to have partnered up with R.E.A.C.T. to handle Metro's traffic control needs in case of:
+The Metro Volunteer Program is very proud to have partnered up with S.T.R.T., Specialty Traffic Response Team, to handle Metro's traffic control needs in case of:

 - Fatal traffic accidents